KoosieDeMoer/python-serverless-backend/README.md

 # python-serverless-backend
- A natural implementation of Python AWS Lambda with build of code in external packages
+ A natural implementation of Python AWS Lambda with build of functional code in external packages